Sebel Townhouse Hotel: Notable guests and events

 Notable guests include Lauren Bacall, David Bowie, the Clash, the Harlem Globetrotters, Malcolm McLaren, the Moody Blues, and Rod Stewart.
 Dire Straits stayed at the Sebel Townhouse, the band's guitarist John Illsley writing the hotel was "colorful and edgy", and "the discretion of the staff is one of the reasons why it is so loved by the more untamed celebrities".
-Guns and roses stayed here when they played Eastern Creek in 1994.
+The rock band Guns N' Roses stayed here when they played Eastern Creek in 1994.
 Neil Finn was a regular visitor.

 Simon Le Bon of Duran Duran stayed in the penthouse for a filming of a TV Special called 'Le Bon Voyage', filmed in Sydney, Australia January 30, 1986.

 The hotel was featured in ABBA: The Movie (1977).

 It was also the official hotel sponsor for all the cast and crew members who work on television variety shows including Countdown (1975-1987) and Hey Hey It's Saturday (1984-1987), when they did live shows in Sydney.

 In 1984, the hotel hosted the wedding reception of Elton John and Renate Blauel.